pnapt/ASUS-FX504GD-Opencore/OpenCore/ConfigExplain.md

 ## Misc
 ### Boot
 1. `PickerAttributes 17`
-look for more info in dortania guide.
+more info in dortania guide.

 ### Debug
 **Enabled:**